 The Passover marked a new beginning in Israel's history.
-Is that not our experience in Jesus Christ?
+Salvation marks a new beginning for the repentant sinner in Jesus Christ.
 To know Christ as Lord and Savior is to begin a brand new life.
-In fact, we never knew what life and freedom was about until by faith we trusted the shed blood of Jesus Christ for our salvation.
+No individual truly knows what life and freedom is about until by faith they trust the shed blood of Jesus Christ for their salvation.

-Two words that seem to stand out in our lesson text are the words "kill" (verse 6) and "keep" (v.14).
+Two words that stand out in our lesson text are the words "kill" (verse 6) and "keep" (verse14).
 Our "Lamb," our Substitute, Sacrifice and Savior, the Lord Jesus Christ was "slain" on the cross.
-We must "keep."
-We must remember.
-We must never forget His sufferings for our salvation.
-How do we "keep" the Passover?
+Christians are not required to "kill" a lamb or to "keep" the Passover.
+However, we must remember the meaning of this important day in Hebrew history.
+The question is, "How do we as New Testament believers "keep" or remember the Passover?"
 First, by placing our faith and trust in the Lord Jesus Christ for salvation.
-Second, we remember His redeeming grace by worshipping Him and serving Him.
-Third, we partake of the Lord's Supper with the local church and when we eat the bread and drink the cup "...ye do shew the Lord's death till he come" (1 Corinthians 11:26).
+Second, by worshipping Him and serving Him.
+Third, by partaking of the Lord's Supper with the local church to eat the bread and drink of the cup "...ye do shew the Lord's death till he come" (1 Corinthians 11:26).